 Lesson 8The Church of Unitarian Universalism

-For this week we move from "mind over matter" to Spock-like logic as we study the Church of Unitarian Universalism...
-Can you say existentialism?
-Originally based on an extreme Christian Theology, then drifting further to the extreme based purely on man’s thinking this church, which once saw its numbers dramatically grow, then dramatically shrink is once again on the rise.
-Appealing to the intellect and reason side of mankind it will bring a new twist this week to our study of the cults and world religions.
+In this lesson, we move from "mind over matter" to Spock-like logic as we study the Church of Unitarian Universalism.
+Can you say existentialism?!
+Originally based on an extreme Christian Theology, it drifted even further to the extreme, based purely on man’s thinking.
+This church, which once saw its numbers dramatically grow—then dramatically shrink—is once again on the rise.
+Appealing to the intellect and reason side of mankind, it will introduce a new twist to our study of the cults and world religions.

 Get your research tools handy, and you might find the Internet extremely helpful, as well as Dr. Martin’s book, "The Kingdom of the Cults", and answer the questions below -- you may even have to do a Vulcan mind meld!